 - School for Seniors

-Do you have ideas for activities in the Centre?
+Do you have ideas for activities for our facilities?
 Would you like to provide an activity?
-While Council provides the facility and some activities, we don't need to do it all.
-If your activity fits in with the aims of the Centre, we would be keen to talk to you and look at ways to support your activity.
+While the City of Hobart provides the facilities and some activities, we are always looking for partnerships and opportunities to work with groups, organisations or individuals.
+If your activity fits in with the social inclusion aims of the City of Hobart, we would be keen to talk to you and look at ways in which we may be able to support your activity.

 Hours of Opening

 The facilities are staffed and open for business from 10.00am till 3.30pm weekdays.
 Some activities and programs may operate outside these hours.

 All positive ageing activities and events are promoted through the City of Hobart's "What's On" newsletter that is produced quarterly.

 You can contact Mathers House to have the newsletter posted or emailed to you,